sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 SACM Domain:

 : Endpoints that include a SACM component compose a SACM domain.
 (To be revised, additional definition content TBD, possible dependencies to SACM architecture)

+SACM Interface:

+: An interface is defined in {{-i2nsft}} as "A set of operations one object knows it can invoke on, and expose to, another object.
+This decouples the implementation of the operation from its specification.
+An interface is a subset of all operations that a given object implements.
+The same object may have multiple types of interfaces to serve different purposes."

+: In the context of SACM, SACM Funktions provide SACM Interfaces on the management, control, or data plane.
+Operations a SACM Interface provides are based on corresponding data model defined by SACM.
+SACM Interfaces are used for communication between SACM components.

+SACM Role:

+: A role is defined in {{-i2nsft}} as "an abstraction of a Component that models context-specific views and responsibilities of an object as separate role objects that can be statically or dynamically attached to (and removed from) the object that the role object describes.
+This provides three important benefits.
+First, it enables different behavior to be supported by the same Component for different contexts.
+Second, it enables the behavior of a Component to be adjusted dynamically (i.e., at runtime, in response)to changes in context, by using one or more Roles to define the behavior desired for each context.
+Third, it decouples the Roles of a Component from the Applications that use that Component."

+: In the context of SACM, SACM roles are associated with SACM components and are defined by the set of functions and interfaces a SACM component includes.
+There are three SACM roles: provider, consumer, and controller.
+The roles associated with a SACM component are determined by the purpose of the SACM functions and corresponding SACM interfaces the SACM component is composed of.

 Security Automation: